ARM-software/astc-encoder/Docs/Building.md

 when configuring.
 It is NOT recommended to use this for production; it is significantly slower than the vectorized SIMD builds.

-### ISA Invariance

-Normal builds are not ISA invariant, meaning that builds for different instruction sets on the same CPU hardware can produce subtly different outputs.
-This is caused by precision differences between, e.g, FMA and DOT hardware instructions and their equivalent C code.

-To build an ISA invariant build add `-DISA_INVARIANCE=ON` to the CMake command line when configuring.
-Note that this will reduce performance, as it will disable use of hardware instructions that cannot be matched by the reference functionality available in SSE2.

-Note that even with ISA invariance enabled we do not guarantee invariant output across CPU implementations or compilers.
-The C specification does not require bit-exact implementations for many maths library functions (`sin()`, `cos()`, etc) and there are known precision differences across vendors.

 ### Build Types

 We support and test the following `CMAKE_BUILD_TYPE` options.